LeMikaelF/blog/_posts/2025-04-01-mysql-read-uncommitted.md

 | 1000 | 1        |
 | 1000 | 1        |

-In this case, the first 3 rows were scanned before the `UPDATE`, and the last 2 were scanned after.
+In this case, the first 3 rows were scanned before the `UPDATE`, and the last 2 were scanned after.[^2]

 ## The culprit: MVCC and non-consistent reads